How to Get Havasupai Reservations (Havasu Falls Permits)

 Havasupai falls reservations, and the associated Havasu Falls hiking permit, give you access to the Havasupai Indian Reservation, which includes the Village of Supai as well as the Havasupai Waterfalls (Navajo Falls, Fifty Foot Falls, Havasu Falls, Mooney Falls, and Beaver Falls).
 Those who show up without a havasupai falls permit with either be turned away or charged double.
 Since it’s an 8 mile hike one way from Hualapai Hilltop (the parking lot), you’d hate to hike all the way in, be turned away, and then have to hike 8 miles back.

 Due to weather conditions, you are not allowed to just visit Havasu falls and the Havasupai Indian Reservation as a day trip.
-You must stay overnight at least 1 night, and are allowed to stay a maximum of 3 nights (4 days).
+For the Havasupai Lodge, you must stay overnight at least 1 night, and are allowed to stay a maximum of 3 nights (4 days).
+For the Havasupai Campground, all reservations are automatically 3 nights / 4 days.

 Note: Havasupai Lodge and Havasupai Campground are run by separate departments within the Havasupai Tourism Office.
 This means the departments use completely different computer systems and have different phone numbers.
 This means that you cannot call the Havasu Falls Lodge to make Havasu Falls camping reservations and vice versa.